- This event has passed.

 Dec 3, 2021 @ 11:00 am

-To celebrate International Day for People with Disabilities, join us on Friday 3rd December at 11am for an insightful and thought-provoking online broadcast titled ‘I’m In Too – My Choice To Be Active’.
-Hosted by Cara Sport Inclusion Ireland, in association with Sport Ireland and the HSE, this online broadcast will include interviews, panel discussions and personal stories from a host of special guests.
+To celebrate International Day for People with Disabilities on Friday 3rd December 2021, we produced and broadcasted the Cara Live:Cast titled ‘I’m In Too – My Choice To Be Active’.
+Hosted by Cara Sport Inclusion Ireland, in association with Sport Ireland and the HSE, this online broadcast included interviews, panel discussions and personal stories from a host of special guests.

-This year, we are really excited to be broadcasting this event, with a full production crew, live from RTÉ’s Studio 5, where we will be joined by our incredible presenters, Joanne Cantwell and Daráine Mulvihil.
+This year, we are really excited to be broadcasting this event, with a full production crew, live from RTÉ’s Studio 5, where we were joined by our incredible presenters, Joanne Cantwell and Daráine Mulvihil.

 Joanne Cantwell is an Irish sports presenter.
 She is the presenter of weekly rugby magazine programme Against the Head on RTÉ Two, and was also a match reporter on Premier Soccer Saturday.
 During the summer months, Joanne works as a reporter on The Sunday Game, Raidió Teilifís Éireann’s main Gaelic games television programme.
 It is shown on RTÉ Two every Sunday during the Football Championship and Hurling Championship seasons.
 Joanne is also a valued ambassador for Cara Sport Inclusion Ireland.